renesas/ra-fsp-examples/example_projects/ek_ra6m5/usb_pmsc/usb_pmsc_ek_ra6m5_ep/readme.txt

         P205(DAT3)   --->    PMOD SD Pin1(CS)

+Note :
-Note : By defualt USB PMSC Example Project runs on Full-speed mode and SDHI on 4 bit Bus width.
+- By defualt USB PMSC Example Project runs on Full-speed mode and SDHI on 4 bit Bus width.
+- Connect PMOD: use short wiring connections (should be shorter than 10cm)
+- Format the SD Card before performing any operation.

 1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x2000027c